California Reptiles & Amphibians

 There is no red coloring on the shell or plastron.

 The front edge of the shields are bordered with red or yellow.
 Red is usually seen on the underside and edges of the shell.
-A pattern of spots or lines radiates from the centers of the scutes on the shell.
+A pattern of spots or lines radiates from the centers of the scutes on the shell, thoughe these are not always visible.

 There is no red coloring on the shell or plastron.